 New in iOS 13.3

 This update gives parents even more control over their kids’ online interactions within the Screen Time feature, with even more limits on who kids can call, FaceTime chat, or send messages to.
-The update also provides new layouts in Apple News+ stories, creates a new trimmed video clip instead of saving over the original, and facilitates FIDO2-compliant (the Fast Identity Online open standard for passwordless authentication) NFC, Bluetooth, and Lightning security keys with your iOS device.
-Gmail, Dropbox, Twitter, Outlook, and Facebook all support security keys, so this is quite useful for owners who prefer a physical security key.
-Oh, and if you’re not wild about memoji stickers, you can now make them vanish from the emoji keyboard.
+The update also provides new layouts in Apple News+ stories, creates a new trimmed video clip instead of saving over the original, and facilitates FIDO2-compliant (the Fast Identity Online open standard for passwordless authentication), NFC, Bluetooth, and Lightning security keys with your iOS device.
+Gmail, Dropbox, Twitter, Outlook, and Facebook all support security keys, so this is useful for owners who prefer a physical security key.
+Oh, and if you’re not wild about memoji stickers, you can make them vanish from the emoji keyboard.

-Alongside new features, iOS 13.3 addresses many nasty bugs found in earlier versions.
-If you were having issues with the Mail app on your phone, it’s likely this newest iOS version will fix issues that prevented you from downloading new messages or deleting messages in Gmail accounts, and also resolve issues that caused errant characters to show up in messages or duplication of sent messages in Exchange accounts.
+Alongside new features, iOS 13.3 addressed many nasty bugs found in earlier versions.
+If you were having issues with the Mail app on your phone, it’s likely this iOS version will fix issues that prevented you from downloading new messages or deleting messages in Gmail accounts, and also resolve issues that caused errant characters to show up in messages or duplication of sent messages in Exchange accounts.
 Both iOS 13.3 and iPadOS 13.3 include a dozen security updates in addition to other features and fixes.